Optimal feedback control, linear first-order PDE systems, and obstacle problems: Introduction

-Formally, however, this $\bU_j(t, \bx)$ might not be feasible since the spatial regularity required on $\bU_j$ may not be valid as it also depends on the $\bx$-regularity of the costate $\bp_j$ solution of (\ref{primerorden}).
-This is the main reason to consider the obstacle problem in order to ensure the required $\bx$-regularity.
+Formally, however, this $\bU_j(t, \bx)$ might show a dependence on the variable $\bx$ too weak, as it will also depend upon the $\bx$-regularity of the costate $\bp_j$ solution of (\ref{primerorden}), for an iterative procedure to be implementable (see Section \ref{optfeed} below).
+This is the main reason to consider the obstacle problem in order to ensure an improved $\bx$-regularity, as required by feasibility. \end{enumerate}